dojo/dojo.io/site/source/tutorials/008_animations/index.md

 ## Controlling our animations

-Due to the reactive nature of the Dojo 2 `WebAnimation` meta, we can control our animation by changing the properties passed.
+Due to the reactive nature of the Dojo 2 `WebAnimation` meta, we can control our animation by changing the properties passed into the get animation functions.
 For example we can change the `playbackRate` programatically.
-Lets go ahead and add slider widgets to our page to change the speed of the zombie shuffle and legs.
+Let's add slider widgets to our page to change the speed of the zombie shuffle and legs.

 ``` typescript
 // add the import, you may need to npm install `@dojo/widgets`